NASA-IMPACT/SNWG-Participant-Dashboard/_tabs/Part 1: Assessment.md

 Based on the needs submitted by the agencies, solutions are identified that would help meet those needs.
 An emphasis is placed on solutions that would help satisfy multiple agency needs.

 ### Solution Selection
-The proposed solutions are presented to US Office of Management and Budget (OMB) to be selected for funding.
+The proposed solutions are presented to the U.S.Office of Management and Budget (OMB) to be selected for funding.
 OMB selects the Solutions to fund, then appoints the Implementation teams to form the Project that will develop the Product that will provide the Solution to fulfill the Need.

 ### Solution Development
 Assessment personnel prioritize the solutions, determine a subset of solutions that will be proposed for funding and estimate the costs associated with each of these solutions.